 Germany was the leading source of imports to Spain (11%) in the first half of 2023.
 It was also the second most important recipient of Spanish exports (11%) after France (16%).
 In the first half of 2023, bilateral trade was worth around 47 billion euro.
 Spain is an important location for German businesses, over 1800 of whom currently provide over 200,000 jobs there (and indirectly support around half a million jobs).
 The German Chambers of Commerce Abroad, Germany Trade and Invest, and the German National Tourist Board all have a presence in Spain.
 In the first half of 2023, 4.9 million German tourists travelled to the country.

-Spain is the Guest of Honour the Frankfurt Book Fair in 2022.
+In October 2022, Spain was Guest of Honour at the Frankfurt Book Fair and presented developments and trends in its literary and cultural life under the motto “Creatividad Desbordante”.
 The Goethe-Institut promotes cultural exchange from its offices in Madrid and Barcelona.
-Spain currently has 24 schools in the Schools: Partners for the Future programme, a worldwide network of schools funded by the Federal Foreign Office, including nine German schools abroad that receive financial support and personnel from Germany.
-The German Archaeological Institute (DAI) has a Department in Madrid, and the German Academic Exchange Service (DAAD) has maintained an Information Centre in the city since 2011.
+Spain currently has 25 schools in the Schools: Partners for the Future programme, a worldwide network funded by the Federal Foreign Office, including nine German schools abroad that receive financial support and personnel from Germany.
+The German Academic Exchange Service, the German Archaeological Institute and four of the German political foundations (KAS, FES, FNS, RLS) also have offices in Spain.